-CRM Lead Management encompasses any and all interactions between a marketing team and a prospective client including, but not limited to, acquiring and sorting potential leads from a variety of sources, email interactions, scoring and segmenting leads based on their unique needs and demographics, and relaying the most qualified and highest value leads to the appropriate sales channels after they’ve been sent through a nurturing workflow.
+CRM Lead Management encompasses any interactions between a marketing team and a prospective client including, but not limited to, acquiring and sorting potential leads from a variety of sources, email interactions, scoring and segmenting leads based on their unique needs and demographics, and relaying the most qualified and highest value leads to the appropriate sales channels after they’ve been sent through a nurturing workflow.

 The Magic Quadrant evaluates the credentials of 14 vendors that offer their own take on the application.
-As with Gartner’s other Magic Quadrants the vendors were assessed based on accounts given by a handful of reference customers, and then accordingly scored into four categories: Leaders, Challengers, Visionaries and Niche Players.
+As with Gartner’s other Magic Quadrants, the vendors were assessed based on accounts given by a handful of reference customers and then accordingly scored into four categories: Leaders, Challengers, Visionaries, and Niche Players.

-The 2018 CRM Lead Management Magic Quadrant includes assessments of the following vendors: Act-On, bpm’online, CRMNEXT, HubSpot, IBM, Impartner, Marketo, Oracle, Pegasystems, Salesforce, Salesfusion, SAP, Zoho, and newcomer to this Magic Quadrant Mautic.
+The 2018 CRM Lead Management Magic Quadrant includes assessments of the following vendors: Act-On, bpm’online, CRMNEXT, HubSpot, IBM, Impartner, Marketo, Oracle, Pegasystems, Salesforce, Salesfusion, SAP, Zoho, and newcomer to this Magic Quadrant, Mautic.

 We reviewed the report and pulled some key points of interest.

-Four Market Leaders:
+Four Market Leaders

-What’s Changed and What to Expect:
+What’s Changed and What to Expect

 The most obvious shake-up in this year’s edition of the report is the ascent of Salesforce.
 Firmly a Challenger in last year’s report, this vendor has made its way to the Leaders quadrant.
 Reference customers noted a significant improvement in the product’s functionality, with full integration with Pardot and other staples of marketing software.
-This improvement, in conjunction with its already high standing as a Challenger, helped push Salesforce into the Leader quadrant with last year’s leaders, IBM, Marketo, and Oracle, all of which remain in largely the same standing as the previous year.
+In conjunction with its already high standing as a Challenger, this improvement helped push Salesforce into the Leader quadrant with last year’s leaders, IBM, Marketo, and Oracle, all of which remain in largely the same standing as the previous year.

 Salesforce’s move to the Leader’s quadrant wasn’t the only major shift.
-Pegasystems, formerly a higher tier Niche Player, now ranks amongst the Visionaries.
+Pegasystems, formerly a higher-tier Niche Player, now ranks amongst the Visionaries.
 The folks at Pegasystems took last year’s report to heart and improved upon their already expansive AI program, Customer Decision Hub (CDH.)
-Not only can CDH deliver insights during the lead management process, it can also score leads and pick out surface influencers that can give sales teams a better view of a lead and ultimately assist in securing the purchase.
+Not only can CDH deliver insights during the lead management process, but it can also score leads and pick out surface influencers that can give sales teams a better view of a lead and ultimately assist in securing the purchase.
 Though it appears not much has been done about the vendor’s complex user interface, the AI program is sure to help it stand out amongst the crowd in future years.

-The CRM Lead Management market saw a 14% increase in growth in 2017 and Gartner sees the market continuing to grow in the coming years based on the higher value B2B and customer purchases that are commonplace in it.
+The CRM Lead Management market saw a 14% increase in growth in 2017, and Gartner sees the market continuing to grow in the coming years based on the higher value B2B and customer purchases that are commonplace in it.